Shared Studio Opportunity

 Artspace studios are located on the first and second floors of the building, which are accessible by elevator or stairs.
 Most studios are open air, and sound and scents may carry.
 Learn about all accessibility resources available at Artspace here.

-If you have an accommodation you would like to request for an upcoming program or exhibition, have a suggestion about our accessibility, or if you have a question about our accessibility, please contact Annah Lee, Director of Artistic Programs at 919.821.2787 or email@example.com.
+If you have an accommodation you would like to request for an upcoming program or exhibition, have a suggestion about our accessibility, or if you have a question about our accessibility, please contact Annah Lee, Creative Director at 919.821.2787 or email@example.com.

 Everyone should have the opportunity to experience the creative process.
 We do not discriminate on any basis, including race/ethnicity, religion, age, physical ability, sexual orientation, or gender/gender identity.
 Artspace is committed to increasing accessibility and broadening access to the arts; we believe that everyone should have the opportunity to experience the creative process.
 Everyone is welcome at Artspace.